McTsts/mc-core-shaders/README.md

 ## Simplified Glowing

 This is a super simple *post* shader file that makes glowing perform a lot better by removing the blur thing.
 This can severely increase fps for some computers.
 (Vanilla glowing is really bad for weaker computers)

+## Remove Capes

+With the migration thing capes have become a bigger problem than ever before, so here's a shader to remove them.
+Unfortunately, I couldn't find a good way to remove them so I check the texture.
+Technically it's probably possible to make a skin that fools this (since players are rendered by the same shader), but it would never happen by coincidence.